Part of the

 Results and learnings

-Results will follow after the course has been taught.
+Additional results will be reported after the course has been taught.

 Recommendations

-We have a longer-term ambition to carry the educational intervention further and extend it both in length and in scope, but for this purpose new actions including funding will be requested.
-The goal would be to have a comprehensive training on AI literacy and the scientifically evidence that this course results in a deep understanding of the promises and challenges with the use of AI.
-We firmly believe this to be a key skill set students nowadays need to develop.
+We have a longer-term ambition to carry the educational intervention further and extend it both in length and in scope.
+The larger goal is to have a comprehensive training on AI literacy, and the scientific evidence that this course indeed deepens the understanding of ethical and epistemic challenges related to AI use.
+We firmly believe this to be a key skill-set that students nowadays need to develop.

 Practical outcomes